 The Reconstruction will result in the removal of trees which are considered to be Core Koala Habitat.
 Koalas are a threatened species which is protected under both the State TSC Act and the Commonwealth EPBC Act.
-As this impact is considered significant, a Species Impact Statement is being prepared and the Reconstruction is being referred to DSEWPAC.
+As this impact is considered significant, a Species Impact Statement has been prepared (APPENDIX J) and the Reconstruction is being referred to DSEWPAC.